Types of Back Pain and How to Manage Them

 - Reduced reflexes, strength, and sensation in the legs

 Signs and symptoms of acute and chronic back pain can be similar, but the biggest differentiator is the length of time the pain is experienced.
 Since chronic pain lasts longer than acute pain, it is more likely to be associated with mood changes, such as feelings of distress or worry about recovery.
 People with chronic back pain may also develop a fear of moving or working as they may worry that their symptoms will get worse.

 Causes of back pain

-There are some lifestyle factors and activities that may be linked to back pain.
-These include:
+More often than not, the cause of low back pain is unknown.
+Lifestyle factors and activities that may be linked to back pain include:

 - Work that involves lifting, bending and awkward postures

 - Obesity (being very overweight)

 - Engaging in physically demanding tasks.

 Movement and staying active is important to help your body to get back to its normal, functioning self.
 Moving normally also encourages your spine to move in its normal way.
 If your doctor recommends it, try to continue doing your usual activities like going to work and house chores if you can.
 If you brace yourself or restrict normal movements, it can make your recovery time longer.
 But always be safe – if it feels too painful, see your doctor so they can advise you on some helpful exercises to try.